 Section 1.
 New Technology.
 In the event the Employer makes technological or service improvements or changes production methods, the Employer will provide employees affected by such changes with adequate training, during normal working hours, to learn to use the new technology, services or production methods.
 The Employer will provide employees affected by substantial changes with at least fifteen (15) work days advance notice prior to the changes being implemented unless impossible due to emergency or unforeseen circumstances.
 The Employer recognizes that relevant training opportunities should be made available to employees on a fair and equal basis.
-Accordingly, where feasible before selecting employees in the work unit in which the training is to be offered and selection of candidates made by agency seniority in the work unit where all other factors are equal.
+Accordingly, where feasible before selecting employees for training, interest shall be solicited among all employees in the work unit in which the training is to be offered and selection of candidates made by agency seniority in the work unit where all other factors are equal.